KangersHub/TorrentLeechX/README.md

 * `/ytdl`: This command should be used as reply to a [supported link](https://ytdl-org.github.io/youtube-dl/supportedsites.html)

+* `/pytdl`: This command will download videos from youtube playlist link and will upload to telegram.

 * `/ytdl gdrive`: This will download and upload to your cloud.

+* `/pytdl gdrive`: This download and upload to your gloud.

 * `/leech`: This command should be used as reply to a magnetic link, a torrent link, or a direct link. [this command will SPAM the chat and send the downloads a seperate files, if there is more than one file, in the specified torrent]